acdlite/flummox/UPGRADE_GUIDE.md

 2.x -> 3.x
 ----------

+### Upgrade to React 0.13

+FluxComponent and fluxMixin have seen some significant updates, and now require React 0.13.
+If you're still on React 0.12, keep using Flummox 2.13.1 until you're able to upgrade.

 ### Accessing props inside state getters

-The biggest breaking change is that state getters passed to `connectToStores()` are no longer auto-bound to the component.
+State getters passed to `connectToStores()` are no longer auto-bound to the component.
 Instead, `props` are passed as the second parameter:

 ```js
 // Before: 2.x